"Life will go on without me."

 "Good pick son."
 He says and I slump in my seat.
 Once dad agrees it's final, I'm doing soccer and I have no say.
 Just like in the past, I wasn't allowed to stand up for myself.

 It was a Sunday, eight years ago when I didn't understand anything and when I was still friends with Issac.
 The boy I will never forget...

 We were young, I was nine and he was ten, we wanted to be like the big kids who could go out places.
 So, one night we slipped out of our comfy beds and went on what Issac had called an adventure.

 "Issac!
 Where are we going?
 We're supposed to be home sleeping."
 I had wined.

 "Shh!
 Ryan, if you don't want to get into trouble then stay quiet, we're here."
 He says and my nine-year-old self looks up at a sign that says, The Skating Rink, then I looked next to it at a sign that read, CLOSED, in bright red letters.
 I frown.

 "It's closed!
 Well!
 Time to go home!"
 I say with a shrug and turn around and begin to walk back the way we came, only to be grabbed by my hoodie and yanked back.

 "Wait!
 I know a way in."
 He says.

 "How about this, kids.
-I won't tell and you have to come back here every afternoon to help me clean around here for a month."
-He offers and Issac was already nodding his head.
-I remember thinking, the afternoon was for Issac and I to play together.
+I won't tell anybody and you have to come back here every afternoon to help me clean around here for a month."
+He offered and Issac was already nodding his head.
+I remember thinking, the afternoon was for Issac and me to play together.
 We both agreed.